one-ware/one-ware.com/docs/one-ai/01-getting-started/12-camera-tool.md

 ![capture AI prediction](/img/ai/one_ai_plugin/getting_started/camera_tool/capture_ai_prediction.png)

 ### Using the camera tool as a quality control station
 The ``Camera Tool`` can be used as a simple quality control station.
 To do so, you need to select an AI model like in the previous section.
-You can add rules that specify when an image passes the quality control in the list of labels.
+You can add rules that specify when an image passes the quality control in the label list.
 For each object, you can specify ranges for the allowed number of objects and the allowed total size.
 For example, you can specify that a product passes inspection if there is a single, small nick but fails if there are multiple nicks or any other defects.
-In addition, you can compute a weighted sum of the object counts and sizes and add rules for them as well.
-By using the dropdown menu on the top right, you can select whether you want to use the ruleset for all cameras or just one individual camera.
+In addition, you can compute weighted sums of the object counts and sizes and add rules for them as well.
+With the dropdown menu on the top right, you can select whether you want to use the ruleset for all cameras or just one individual camera.

 ![capture AI check rules](/img/ai/one_ai_plugin/getting_started/camera_tool/capture_ai_check_rules.png)

 In the above image, we added the rule that an image fails the AI check if at least one foreign object is visible.
 Since there are two foreign objects, we get a red warning.
+You might wonder why the image has a green border.
+This is because we only configured a ruleset for *All Cameras* and not the individual camera.
+Since the check for the individual camera is passing, its border is green instead of red.

 If you want to use the AI check in a production line, you might prefer the fullscreen mode.
 You can access it by clicking on the icon in the top-right corner that was marked in the previous image.
+Here, you have hotkeys for the different actions and can view the predictions directly in the preview.

 ![capture fullscreen](/img/ai/one_ai_plugin/getting_started/camera_tool/capture_fullscreen.png)

+You might have noticed that additional subdirectory options appeared in the ``Capture`` tab after you enabled the AI check.
+The field ``Subdirectory Fail`` allows you to specify a subdirectory that is used when the AI check fails.
+The field ``Subdirectory False Detection`` is used in the fullscreen mode where your operators can save images with false detections in a separate subdirectory for further evaluation.

 ## Testing models with the live preview